-RE: \$207,580,000 State of Wisconsin (State) Transportation Revenue Refunding Bonds, 2024 Series 2 dated April 9, 2024 (2024 Series 2 Bonds)
+RE: \$43,325,000 State of Wisconsin (State) Transportation Revenue Refunding Bonds, 2024 Series 1 (Forward Delivery) dated April 2, 2024 (2024 Series 1 Bonds)

-We have acted as bond counsel to the State in connection with the issuance of the 2024 Series 2 Bonds.
-In such capacity, we have examined such law and such certified proceedings, certifications, and other documents as we have deemed necessary to render this opinion, including a certified copy of the transcript of proceedings of record of the State of Wisconsin Building Commission (the Commission) preliminary to and in connection with the issuance of the 2024 Series 2 Bonds.
+We have acted as bond counsel to the State in connection with the issuance of the 2024 Series 1 Bonds.
+In such capacity, we have examined such law and such certified proceedings, certifications, and other documents as we have deemed necessary to render this opinion, including a certified copy of the transcript of proceedings of record of the State of Wisconsin Building Commission (Commission) preliminary to and in connection with the issuance of the 2024 Series 1 Bonds.

-The 2024 Series 2 Bonds have been authorized and issued pursuant to Subchapter II of Chapter 18 (Revenue Obligations Act) and Section 84.59 (the Act) of the Wisconsin Statutes as now in force; the resolution of the Commission adopted June 26, 1986, entitled "1986 State of Wisconsin Building Commission Resolution 9, State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution" (the "General Resolution"), as amended and supplemented by certain resolutions of the Commission adopted March 19, 1998, August 9, 2000, and October 15, 2003 (collectively, the "Amending Resolutions"); and a resolution of the Commission adopted May 3, 2023, and the determinations of the Capital Finance Director made thereunder in the report to the Commission, dated April 8, 2024 (collectively, the "Series Resolution") (hereafter, the General Resolution, as amended by the Amending Resolutions, shall be referred to as the "General Resolution") and the General Resolution and the Series Resolution shall be referred to collectively as the "Resolutions").
+The 2024 Series 1 Bonds have been authorized and issued pursuant to Subchapter II of Chapter 18 (Revenue Obligations Act) and Section 84.59 (Act) of the Wisconsin Statutes as now in force; the resolution of the Commission adopted June 26, 1986, entitled "1986 State of Wisconsin Building Commission Resolution 9, State of Wisconsin Transportation Facilities and Highway Projects Revenue Obligations General Resolution" (General Resolution), as amended and supplemented by certain resolutions of the Commission adopted March 19, 1998, August 9, 2000, and October 15, 2003 (collectively, Amending Resolutions); and a resolution of the Commission adopted August 9, 2022 and the determinations of the Capital Finance Director made thereunder in the report to the Commission, dated April 5, 2023 (collectively, Series Resolution) (hereafter, the General Resolution, as amended by the Amending Resolutions, shall be referred to as the General Resolution and the General Resolution shall be referred to collectively as the Resolutions).

-The 2024 Series 2 Bonds are issued on a parity with certain outstanding transportation revenue bonds (the "Prior Bonds").
-The 2024 Series 2 Bonds are issued to pay the costs of refunding certain outstanding Prior Bonds.
+The 2024 Series 1 Bonds are issued on a parity with certain outstanding transportation revenue bonds (Prior Bonds).
+The 2024 Series 1 Bonds are issued to pay the costs of refunding certain outstanding Prior Bonds.

-Pursuant to the Revenue Obligations Act, the Act and the General Resolution, the State, acting through the Commission, is authorized to issue transportation revenue bonds in addition to, but on a parity with the Prior Bonds and the 2024 Series 2 Bonds.
+Pursuant to the Revenue Obligations Act, the Act and the General Resolution, the State, acting through the Commission, is authorized to issue transportation revenue bonds in addition to, but on a parity with the Prior Bonds and the 2024 Series 1 Bonds.